SPECIALISMS

 Inquests

-Steven receives regular instructions to represent bereaved families at Inquests, particularly deaths within the Prison estate.
-Steven has also represented a variety of interested parties, including private health care providers and NHS staff associations.
+Steven has represented a variety of interested parties at Inquests, including families, private health care providers and NHS staff associations.

 Licensing